On same field he was injured in 2018, Will Dissly leads all Seahawks receivers vs. Cardinals

 But when he had a couple of misplays in the game, and then suffered a hamstring injury that caused him to miss the next two games, it was tempting to wonder if he’d lost his job.

-Instead, with Thompson healthy he was again the starter on Sunday with Lano Hill — who started in place of Thompson — on the bench.
+Instead, with Thompson healthy he was again the starter Sunday with Lano Hill — who started in place of Thompson — on the bench.

 Hill actually came in for one series in the second quarter, a drive in which the Cardinals moved 55 yards and then missed a field goal.